milevavantuyl/milevavantuyl.github.io/README.md

 ## Portfolio Website

-This portfolio contains information about my academic interests, research experience, and past projects (last updated July 2021).
+This portfolio contains information about my academic interests, research experience, and past projects (last updated January 2022).

 View it at milevavantuyl.github.io.